-1222 General Metals Processing (Fall) 2 credit hours 1433 Fundamental processes on standard machines, such as turning, boring, shaping, milling, and cutting threads.
-Welding Level I (Fall) 3 credit hours Principles and practices of welding with practical application.
-2423 Welding Level II 3 credit hours Prerequisite: INDT 1433 or AGME 1433.
+1222 General Metals Processing

+Fundamental processes on standard machines, such as turning, boring, shaping, milling, and cutting threads.

+1433 Welding Level I

+Principles and practices of welding with practical application.

+2423 Welding Level II

+Prerequisite: INDT 1433 or AGME 1433.
 Provides technical training and skills needed to receive a welding certificate.
 Course covers the following areas: welding symbols, reading of welding detailed drawings, physical characteristics and mechanical properties of metal, preheating and postheating of metals, GMAW and FCAW equipment and filler metals, GMAW plate welds, FCAW Plate welds, GTAW equipment and filler metals, and GTAW plate welds.

-3323 Welding Level III (Spring) 3 credit hours Prerequisite: AGME 1433 or consent of instructor.
+3323 Welding Level III

+Prerequisite: AGME 1433 or consent of instructor.
 Principles of welding with practical application.

-3413 Foundry and Forge Manufacturing Processes (Every other Fall) 3 credit hours Prerequisite: Four credit hours of metals.
+3413 Foundry and Forge Manufacturing Processes

+(Every other Fall)

+Prerequisite: Four credit hours of metals.
 Foundry fundamentals including basic principles and techniques in producing manufactured products by foundry and forging methods.
 Making simple patterns, molds, and cores; working with sand and environments; casting with low temperature metals.
 The study of elementary forge practices and heat treatment of metals.

-3643 Power Mechanics I (Fall/Spring) 3 credit hours Basic course in mechanics and physics of the automobile.
+3643 Power Mechanics I

+Basic course in mechanics and physics of the automobile.
 A study of the principles and fundamentals of the gasoline engine, electrical system, ignition, hydraulics, fuels, and lubrications as applied to the automobile.
 Introduction to the practical use of tools and equipment made in the laboratory.

-3653 Power Mechanics II (Every other Spring) 3 credit hours Prerequisite: AGME 3643.
+3653 Power Mechanics II

+(Every other Spring)

+Prerequisite: AGME 3643.
 Basic principles of automotive mechanics.
 Advanced study in rebuilding procedures for automotive engines, drive trains, and transmissions will be taught.

-4000 Problems in Mechanized Agriculture (Fall) 1-2 credit hours This class will be taught by arrangement for students who need credit in mechanized agriculture and are unable to schedule a regularly scheduled class.
+4000 Problems in Mechanized Agriculture

+This class will be taught by arrangement for students who need credit in mechanized agriculture and are unable to schedule a regularly scheduled class.
 Problems will be designed around students' needs and availability of problem area materials.
 Repeatable up to 4 credit hours.

-4122 Building and Construction Techniques (Every other Spring) 2 credit hours Elements of farm building construction; methods and practice in cutting rafters as used in building construction.
+4122 Building and Construction Techniques

+(Every other Spring)

+Elements of farm building construction; methods and practice in cutting rafters as used in building construction.